arthur-vilela/PP2-emotion-match/README.md

 - The same emotion could appear in subsequent rounds, since the emotions are selected randomly.
 To fix this, I:
     - added an array to store the correctly guessed emotions;
     - modified the `getRandomEmotions` function to exclude these emotions from the selection pool;
-    - updated the `checkAnswer` function to add the correct emotion the the array when guessed correcly.
+    - updated the `checkAnswer` function to add the correct emotion to the array when guessed correcly.

 - One image wouldn't show and was described as undefined when playing the game.
 This happened after creating an array to contain the already chosen correct answers.